Skip to main content

 Forms of Encoded Pragmatic Meaning: Semantic Prosody.
 A Lexicographic Perspective.
 Lingue e linguaggi 10 (2013): 95–111.

 Mojca Šorli was born in Ljubljana in 1970.
 She graduated in English and Italian from the Faculty of Arts, University of Ljubljana, where she also received her master's degree in Modern English in 1999.
-In her doctoral thesis she focuses on corpus-derived forms of pragmatic meaning in the context of lexicography and translation studies (2015, Pragmatic Meaning in Bilingual Lexicography).
-Today she works as a part-time researcher, a translator and a lexicographer.
+In her doctoral thesis, Pragmatični pomen v dvojezičnem slovaropisju (Pragmatic Meaning in Bilingual Lexicography [2015]), she focuses on corpus-derived forms of pragmatic meaning in the context of lexicography and translation studies.
+She has extended her research in translation studies and lexicology to Slovenian studies and the study of textuality and discourse.
 In the years 1996-2008, she co-authored and edited two contemporary corpus bilingual dictionaries (the comprehensive Oxford-DZS English-Slovenian dictionary and the concise DZS Slovenian-English dictionary).
-In 2008–2012, she worked as a compiler of the Slovenian Lexical Database, part of a broader research project Communication in Slovene designed to develop language resources.
-She is editor of Dvojezična korpusna leksikografija.
-Slovenščina v kontrastu: novi izzivi, novi obeti, a scientific monograph on bilingual corpus lexicography (Trojina 2012).
+In 2008–2012, she worked as a compiler of the Slovenian Lexical Database, part of a broader research project Communication in Slovene (MIZŠ and ESS) designed to develop language resources.
+She is the editor of Dvojezična korpusna leksikografija: slovenščina v kontrastu (Bilingual Corpus Lexicography: Slovenian in Contrast [Trojina, 2012]) and the author of Semantična prozodija: leksikalni in besedilno-diskurzivni vidiki (Semantic Prosody: Lexical and Textual-Discursive Aspects [Založba ZRC, 2020]).

 She also works as a translator in the field of social sciences and humanities.
-In 2017, she translated and edited Lexicology: A Short Introduction by M. Halliday and C. Yallop (Krtina 2017).
+In 2017, she translated and edited the Slovenian edition of Lexicology: A Short Introduction by Michael Halliday and Colin Yallop, and in 2022 she translated Margaret Mead’s seminal anthropological study, Coming of Age in Samoa.

 Keywords